2024 Endorsements English

 Priorities

-• mental health services for students and teachers
+• increased mental health services for students and teachers

 Endorsements

-In the 2022 elections, voters will elect board members for Divisions 1, 5, 7.
+In the 2024 elections, voters will elect the Mayor and City Council members for Districts 1, 2, 3, 4.

 Priorities